 And, if you make quite a few contactless purchases in one day, the reader might ask you to input your PIN to make sure it’s definitely you spending.

 This helps to protect you from losing even more cash if your card is stolen.

 Remember, if you do suspect your card is stolen, or if it’s just missing, get in touch with your card provider and ask them to cancel it.
 They’ll be happy to send you a new one, and it means no one can spend on your card in the meantime.

 Some card providers might be happy to refund you contactless purchases if they agree it’s fallen into the wrong hands.

-That’s how things work for credit and debit cards, but what about Apple and Android Pay?
+That’s how things work for credit and debit cards, but what about Apple and Google Pay?

 Things work a little differently if you’re paying contactless with your smartphone.